ddumet/metaheuristics-optimisation/problems/1_Shifted_Sphere/README.md

 This problem has only one optimum.
 We had therefore favor **intensification** over **diversification**.

 ## Dimension 50, 10 runs
-In dimension 50, we used the **Particle Swarm Optimisation GENerational** algorithm (from Pygmo package), with the following configuration:
+In dimension 50, we used the **Particle Swarm Optimisation GENerational** algorithm (from Pygmo package) favoring intensification by a high value for the cognitive component and a swarm topology of local best.

 |PSO-GEN parameter|value|
 |------------|-----|